embano1/blog/content/post/12fa-reloaded.md

 - Everything is based on standard TCP/IP communication (mostly HTTP/TLS), i.e. no ugly hacks to get NFS and Kerberos working in the container
 - The design allows for horizontal scaling (pre/post-processors, queues, producers/consumers) since we're preventing locking issues which are intrinsic to shared storage environments like NFS/SMB
 - The design can be applied in almost any environment (cloud/on-premises) as it's based on fully decoupled and standardized building blocks (portability)
-- Most importantly, no trouble containerizing all components!
+- Most importantly, **no NFS/Kerberos needed** so now it's easy to containerize the JBoss instances!

 I know, I know.
-You must be screaming now: "YOU COPYCAT!
-THIS IS LAMBDA!".
+Some of you might be screaming: "YOU COPYCAT!
+THIS LOOKS LIKE SERVERLESS AND AWS LAMBDA!".

 Well, the customer still operates this environment (on-premises) and the JBoss processors are rather corse-grained as they contain a lot of business logic per instance.
 So no, it's not (serverless) Lambda 😉.
 But basically you're right.
 It fully embraces event-driven design and could be easily modeled with more fine-grained actors, i.e. *Functions-as-a-Service*.
 Full credit to the visionary folks at AWS making this mainstream (and my former colleague [Massimo](https://twitter.com/mreferre) for consantly trolling me).

 Of course, it goes without saying that I gave this customer my usual pitch on [OpenFaaS](https://docs.openfaas.com/) to move into that direction.
 Kubernetes would be the underlying technology to run the various building blocks, e.g. queues, OpenFaaS and so on.
-Alex, my colleague and founder of OpenFaaS, is already invited for a follow-up.
+[Alex](https://twitter.com/alexellisuk), my colleague and founder of OpenFaaS, is already invited for a follow-up.

+**Note:** If you want to start playing with OpenFaaS [here](https://blog.alexellis.io/three-ways-to-learn-serverless-openfaas/) are some references to quickly get you started.

 What I really enjoyed during this workshop was the shining eyes of the architects when they realized the potential of this completely different approach to their NFS problem.
 They immediately identified other areas where this can be applied, for example to replace several hundred mostly idling (and expensive) Java EE instances in their environment.